 You should also give some source of fiber on occasion to help move the hair through the digestive tract.
 Many RagaMuffin cats will eat canned pumpkin, which is an excellent remedy to assist the hairball in moving through the digestive tract.
 Be sure you get the actual pumpkin and not the can of pumpkin pie mix.

 If your cat refuses to eat pumpkin, you can offer one of the hairball remedy foods once per week.
-These foods have a higher fiber content and may assist in moving the hairball.
+These foods have higher fiber content and may assist in moving the hairball.
 If these remedies do not seem to work and you have a kitty that suffers from not being able to pass hairballs, either by regurgitating them or having them move through the intestinal tract, you can try a hairball remedy.
-If you can find one that is not petroleum based, that is better for your cat.
+If you can find one that is not petroleum-based, that is better for your cat.